top of page

 For Jennifer Konfrst, central Iowa is home.
 It’s where her family’s roots are.
 It’s where she grew up and graduated high school.
 It’s where she teaches and the community that has trusted her to fight for them in the Iowa Legislature.
 It’s where she and her husband raised their kids.

 Born in Macomb, Illinois, to two Air Force veterans, Jennifer moved to Fort Dodge as a baby.
-Her mom, Penni, grew up in Greene County, Iowa, and her dad, Mike, served in Vietnam then went to college studying journalism on the GI bill when Jennifer was a toddler.
+Jennifer is a proud third generation union member who was raised in a working class household.
+Her mom, Penni, grew up in Greene County, Iowa, making Jennifer a sixth generation Iowan and her dad, Mike, served in Vietnam then went to college on the GI bill when Jennifer was a toddler.
 They divorced when Jennifer was two.
-For the next few years, Jennifer and her mom moved frequently, struggling to make ends meet while Penni worked as a nurse at VA hospitals across the country.
+For the next few years, Jennifer and her mom moved frequently, struggling to make ends meet while Penni worked as a nurse at hospitals across the country.
 When Jennifer’s third-grade teacher in Florida told Penni that she could probably skip the fourth grade, Penni realized her daughter wasn’t getting the strong public education she had growing up in Iowa.
 Knowing how important it was that Jennifer get the top-notch education that Iowa public schools provided, she sent her back to Iowa to live with her dad and stepmom, Betty.

 Little Jenni w_ Mom.jpg